Kiruthicarrie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell I/O Redirections and filters
-0 Write a script that prints "Hello, world", followed by a new line to the standard output
+Write a script that displays a confused smiley "(Ôo)'